grotius-cnc/qt_cadcam_rev/README.md

 Work in progress, but output's gcode.

-To download the program's appimage Cadcam v1.0: https://github.com/grotius-cnc/QT_CadCam_rev0/releases/tag/v1.0
+To download the program's appimage and latest source code, check the latest release, on the right of the screen.
+The zip contains latest appimage + source code is in the zip file !

 Program includes :